DeniedAccessLife/DynamicStatus/README.md

 # DynamicStatus
-A program for dynamic changing the status in VKontakte.
+Program for dynamic changing the status in VKontakte.

 # View
 Window of the program.